harrycresswell/harry/site/content/page/now.md

 url = "now"
 +++

-I’m in Hamburg right now, spring has finally sprung and I’m focusing on the following things:
+I’m in London and I’m focusing on the following things:

 - Writing the second part to my Sketch Libraries article.
 - Designing my 4th Typeface — TS Sans (which is taking a while!)